ethanbradley/nihpc-documentation/docs/Applications on Kelvin2.md

     ![Image title](assets/TurboVNC_Matlab.jpg){ width="800" }

-??? note "MATLAB script used in following GPU examples"
+??? example "MATLAB script used in following GPU examples"

     The following code `matlab_gpu_example.m` is to be used in the following GPU examples